LaunchCodeEducation/data-analysis/src/chapters/functions/exercises.rst

       ___#####___

+   .. admonition:: Note

-   .. note:: We have inserted underscores to represent spaces, so they are visible in the output.
+      We have inserted underscores to represent spaces, so they are visible in the output.
 Don't do this in your code.

 G. Write a function ``make_isosceles_triangle(height)`` that returns a triangle of the given height.